大家好, it’s time for another episode of Growing up with Chinese. 欢迎收看今天的成长汉语. Thanks for joining us today.

 对不起, 我不太认识, 你能帮我指路吗?
 I’m sorry, I don’t know where that is.
 Can you give me directions? 指路 is to give directions but it literally means to point the road.
 If you point the road or point out the way, you are giving directions, right?

 咱们可以坐到东单站转五号线.
 We can take this line to 东单 station and then switch to line five. 转 means to turn or switch.
 It comes up twice today actually.
-One is the context of turn right 右转, and the other is in this sentence. 转五号线 switch to line five.
+One is in the context of turn right 右转, and the other is in this sentence. 转五号线 switch to line five.

 OK, everyone let’s check out what we have lined up for today’s vocabulary.